api3dao/oev-docs/docs/explore/dapis/what-are-dapis.md

 **beacon set**, similarly to how an ENS name is mapped to a wallet address.
-The ability to control this mapping allows the API3 DAO to take over the management overhead that is associated with oracle infrastructure by e.g. creating a new beacon set if one first-party oracle becomes unavailable and pointing the name "AVAX/USD" towards the newly created ID.
+The ability to control this mapping allows the API3 DAO to take over the management overhead that is associated with oracle infrastructure by e.g. creating a new beacon set if one first-party oracle becomes unavailable and pointing the name, e.g. `AVAX/USD`, towards the newly created ID.

 ## What is a Beacon or a Beacon Set?